 Washington State Content Area Test Requirements

 The second requirement necessary for achieving certification to teach in Washington is passing the Washington Educator Skill Test-Endorsement (WEST-E) exam.
 The WEST-E test focuses on a number of content areas required for teaching specific subjects.
-The entire list is much to long to list; however, most areas can be combined into groups.
+The entire list is much too long to list; however, most areas can be combined into groups.
 Those areas include:

 - Artistic (dance, music, theater and visual arts)

-- Science (biology, chemistry and other sciences)
+- Science (biology, chemistry, and other sciences)

-- Education (languages, traffic safety, technology and special education)
+- Education (languages, traffic safety, technology, and special education)